wadpac/sleepsight-analytics-pipeline/README.md

 -	min - minute of an hour.
 - min_inday - minute in the day relative to midnight.

+Extensions _dd and _pdk used in combination with Whithings wearable refers to direct download and pdk origin, respectively.

 ## Using the code